-Sweatshirt (optional): The Assumption navy blue crewneck sweatshirt may be purchased at A.M.
-Prints only.
-The quarter zip NAVY Assumption pullover with Assumption embroidered logo is allowed.
+Sweatshirt (optional): The Assumption logo navy blue crewneck sweatshirt.
+The quarter zip NAVY Assumption logo pullover.
+The Assumption NAVY quarter zip with white embroidered lettering is allowed.
+(The GRAY quarter zip is no longer approved outerwear)

-Socks: Solid white, navy or black socks must be worn.
+Socks: Solid white, gray, navy, or black socks or plain white or navy tights should be worn.
 There may be a small logo that is either white or black.
 No other colors or large size logos will be accepted.
-Socks must be matching.
+Socks are mandatory and must be matching.